 Noosa Council’s Community Grants are intended to help organisations and individuals to meet community needs, build community skills and resilience and develop and maintain community infrastructure.

-- Community Project Grant
+- Community and Environment Project Grants

-- Festive Season Event Grant
+- Three Year Signature Community Event Grant & Three Year Festive Season Event Grant

-- Three Year Sports Field Maintenance Agreement
+- Three Year Maintenance Agreements

 Business Development Fund